eosnetworkfoundation/docs/docs/10_welcome-to-eosio/index.md

 The *Antelope Developer Portal* is an Antelope documentation platform that hosts a rich array of technical product documentation resources created and curated for the Antelope blockchain developers community.
 These resources empower developers from all technology backgrounds to build enterprise-grade, secure, and scalable blockchain applications using the open-source Antelope software.

 We recognize our community developers to be an important part of the Antelope blockchain ecosystem.
-Using the open source development model, we have a shared mission of leveraging the power of open source technologies to further mature the Antelope platform.
+Using the open source development model, we have a shared mission of leveraging the power of open source technologies to further mature the Antelope framework.

 > *The advancement of blockchain is the result of passionate developers like you building platforms that will inject trust and security back into our institutional systems*